Simula-UiB/CGI-DPA/README.md

 ### ChipWhisperer

 Under the folder [ChipWhisperer](ChipWhisperer/) are two implementations of SKINNY-128-384 (with a 384-bit tweakey state and 56 rounds) integrated with the ChipWhisperer code.
 One implementation (LUT) uses lookup tables for the S-Box computation while the other uses a circuit.
 For more detail on each implementation we refer to Section 5 of our paper.
+Those implementations are aimed at the ChipWhisperer Lite or the ChipWhisperer Kit using the STM32F3 target board.

 This folder is not self-sufficient, and each implementation needs to be integrated in the ChipWhisperer project.
 Specifically, the folders [simpleserial-SKINNY](ChipWhisperer/simpleserial-SKINNY) and [simpleserial-SKINNY-LUT](ChipWhisperer/simpleserial-SKINNY-LUT) should be placed in the folder [chipwhisperer/hardware/victims/firmware/](https://github.com/newaetech/chipwhisperer/tree/develop/hardware/victims/firmware) and used similarly to the other examples (such as [simpleserial-AES](https://github.com/newaetech/chipwhisperer/tree/develop/hardware/victims/firmware/simpleserial-aes) for which the ChipWhisperer project provides [example jupyter notebooks](https://github.com/newaetech/chipwhisperer-jupyter)).